1Password/typeshare/docs/src/overview.md

 Typeshare was originally developed as an internal tool at [1Password](1password.com), but has been released as an open-source crate that you can use and contribute to.

-This guide describes how to install and use Typeshare effectively.
+This guide describes how to install and use Typeshare effectively, or how to add your own languages.